pmitra96/simple_parking_lot/README.md

 - create a parking lot
 - vehicles can enter
 - vehicles can exit
-- Registration numbers of all cars of a particular colour.
+- Registration numbers of all cars of a particular driver_age.
 - Slot number in which a car with a given registration number is parked.
-- Slot numbers of all slots where a car of a particular colour is parked.
+- Slot numbers of all slots where a car of a particular driver_age is parked.

 ## 2. Solution Approach
 classes : Cars,Slots,ParkingLot , ParkingLotUI , HomeUI , slotManager